mlswg/mls-combiner/draft-ietf-mls-combiner.md

   t_epoch(1),
   pq_epoch(1),
   (255)
-} HPQMLSInfoUpdate
+} APQInfoUpdate

 struct {
-  HPQMLSInfoUpdate update;
+  APQInfoUpdate update;
-  select (HPQMLSInfoUpdate.update)
+  select (APQInfoUpdate.update)
     case epoch:
        uint64 epoch;
-} HPQMLSInfoUpdateData
+} APQInfoUpdateData
 ~~~

-Consequently, when processing a FULL commit, recipients MUST verify that the epoch set by the HPQMLSInfoUpdateData matches the actual (new) epoch of both groups.
+Consequently, when processing a FULL commit, recipients MUST verify that the epoch set by the APQInfoUpdateData matches the actual (new) epoch of both groups.

 ## Key Schedule {#key-schedule}

-The `hpqmls_psk` exporter key derived in the PQ session MUST be derived in accordance with the Safe Extensions API guidance (see Exporting Secrets in {{I-D.ietf-mls-extensions}}).
+The `apq_psk` exporter key derived in the PQ session MUST be derived in accordance with the Safe Extensions API guidance (see Exporting Secrets in {{I-D.ietf-mls-extensions}}).
 In particular, it SHALL NOT use the `extension_secret` and MUST be derived using the SafeExportSecret function as defined in Section 4.4 Pre-Shared Keys of {{I-D.ietf-mls-extensions}}.
 This is to ensure forward secrecy guarantees (see {{security-considerations}}).

-Even though the `hpqmls_psk` PSK is not sent over the wire, members of the HPQMLS session must agree on the value of which PSK to use.
-In alignment with the Safe Extensions API policy for PSKs, HPQMLS PSKs used SHALL set `PSKType = 3` and `component_id = XXX` (see Section 4.5 Pre-Shared Keys of {{I-D.ietf-mls-extensions}}).
+Even though the `apq_psk` PSK is not sent over the wire, members of the APQ-MLS session must agree on the value of which PSK to use.
+In alignment with the Safe Extensions API policy for PSKs, APQ-MLS PSKs used SHALL set `PSKType = 3` and `component_id = XXX` (see Section 4.5 Pre-Shared Keys of {{I-D.ietf-mls-extensions}}).

 ~~~
       PQ Session                       Traditional Session